department-of-veterans-affairs/vagov-content/pages/pension/protected-pension-rates.md

 #### Yearly income limits to determine eligibility

-All income limits in U.S. $
+All income limits are in U.S. $
 | Veteran status | 2018 yearly income limit |
 | --- | ---: |
 | **Veteran alone** (no spouse or dependent children) | 13,480 |